1981 Major League Baseball postseason: (E1) New York Yankees vs. (E2) Milwaukee Brewers

 The Yankees fended off a late comeback by the Brewers to win the series in five games to advance to the ALCS for the second year in a row.

 In Game 1, the Brewers jumped out to an early lead, but the Yankees put up four runs in the top of the fourth thanks to a two-run blast from Oscar Gamble and a two-run RBI double by Rick Cerone to take the lead for good and win.
 Dave Righetti pitched six innings of shutout ball and Goose Gossage got his second straight save as the Yankees won Game 2 by a 3–0 score to take a 2–0 series lead headed to the Bronx.
 In Game 3, a leadoff home run from Paul Molitor in the top of the eighth helped break a 3–3 tie and put the Brewers in the lead for good as they won their first postseason game in franchise history.
 Pete Vuckovich pitched five shutout innings and Rollie Fingers earned a save as the Brewers won to force a decisive fifth game.
 In Game 5, the Brewers jumped out to an early 2–0 lead, but like in Game 1, the Yankees put up four runs in the fourth to take the lead for good and advance, thanks to home runs from Gamble and Reggie Jackson.

-The Brewers would return to the postseason the next year and even make the World Series as well, but they lost to the St. Louis Cardinals in seven games after being eleven outs away from the championship in Game 7.
+The Brewers would return to the postseason the next year, defeating the California Angels in five games for their first league pennant after being nine outs away from elimination in Game 5.
+However, they fell in the World Series to the St. Louis Cardinals in seven games after being eleven outs away from the championship in Game 7.